 Universal Group Membership Caching

-Universal Group Membership Caching eliminates the need for a domain controller in a multidomain forest to contact a global catalog server during the logon process in domains where universal groups are available.
+Universal Group Membership Caching is a new feature in Windows Server 2003 that eliminates the need for a domain controller in a multidomain forest to contact a global catalog server during the logon process in domains where universal groups are available.
 Caching group membership reduces WAN traffic, which helps in sites where updating the cached group membership of security principals, including user and computer accounts, generates less traffic than replicating the global catalog to the site.

 Use the following criteria to determine if a site is a good candidate for Universal Group Membership Caching: